CareF/fftautocorr/README.md

 Speed record
 ============
-Everything here is tested roughly on Intel i7-9750H MacBook Pro.
+Everything here is tested roughly on Intel i7-9750H MacBook Pro, compiled with clang 11.

 For rfft with `-Ofast`:
 1. Starting with Naive Cooley–Tukey FFT algorithm with radix-2